 Modern education believes that the effective educational performance of the modern digital teacher inside and outside the classroom includes possessing a set of general and specific educational competencies.
 The teacher cannot exercise his/her various modern educational roles and responsibilities unless he/she possesses these basic competencies and skills that are related to and affect his/her professional performance.
 The movement of preparing and qualifying teachers based upon competencies is one of the most prominent features of contemporary educational innovations, and the most common in professional educational circles.
 The interest of reforming teacher preparation programs in the 21st digital knowledge century depending on competencies philosophy has expanded tremendously until it has become a distinctive facet for most of the modern teacher preparation programs, as well as their training and professional development programs in most of the developed countries.
-Among the most prominent and important of these competencies-which are related to all of the scientific and life fields-are the ICT competencies of the 21st century.
+Among the most prominent and important of these competencies of the 21st century.